lisp-mirror/trivial-utilities/README.md

     A generic function to clone objects.

+- [function] ALL-SLOTS CLASS

+    Create a list containing all slots defined for *class*, including slots defined (recursively) in all superclasses.

+- [function] COLLECT-PERSISTENT-SLOTS INSTANCE &KEY SLOTS-TO-IGNORE

+    Any slot which defines :initarg, is bound to a value and is not listed in *slots-to-ignore* will be appended in the form (initarg value).

 ## License Information

 This library is released under the MIT License.
 Please refer to the [LICENSE](https://gitlab.com/ediethelm/trivial-utilities/blob/master/LICENSE "License") to get the full licensing text.